axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-mongodb/_index.md

 ```

-The following example shows the same setup using the deprecated libmongo-client syntax (as used in {{% productparam "abbrev" %}} version {{% conditional-text include-if="ose" %}}3.7{{% /conditional-text %}}), and is equivalent with the previous example.
+The following example shows the same setup using the deprecated libmongo-client syntax (as used in {{% param "product.abbrev" %}} version {{% conditional-text include-if="ose" %}}3.7{{% /conditional-text %}}), and is equivalent with the previous example.

 ```c